djcustard/GestureGAN/README.md

 At the moment, with a 32 bit depth, there is a huge range.
 Just by taking the max value 2,147,483,648 and cube rooting, we recieve a value of 1290.0...
 If we were to even times all max values of RGB, then we would be nowhere near our target.
 To work around this, we coul work at a 16 bit depth rate which has a range of -32,768 and +32,767.
 This range could easily be covered and represented by RGB values.
 I will present a conversion of the same audio clip to have evidence of the reduction.

 Because of my capabilities in Java (and because I can't run another notebook in Google Colab) I have been working on ways to reduce each 16bit depth sample to an RGB value.
+I have a method, however it reduceds the range to 23,320.
+This is still a great range than a 12bit depth.
+Tomorrow we will hear and evaluate the change.

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.